-The approval notification communication currently only works with emails and cannot be used with the SMS or Push features.
+The approval notification communication only works with emails and cannot be used with the SMS or Push features.

-If you need to take it a step further, you can use an entirely different System

-Communication for these approvals.
-Simply go to Admin Tools > Communications >

-Communication Settings and select the System Communication you want to use instead.
+If you need to take it a step further, you can use an entirely different template for these approvals.
+Simply go to Admin Tools > Communications > Communication Settings and select the template you want to use instead.
+This feature is available as of Rock v11.1.